 Walking route

-Return to the village via the ford, it will take you to the body of water Saint-Jean, a popular swimming spot on hot days (and swimming is supervised in summer).
+Return to the village via the ford, it will take you to the body of water Saint-Jean, a popular swimming spot on hot days (swimming is supervised in the summer).

 Then, go back up the path to la Water Gate, another vestige of the ramparts, then go up the street towards the Pleasure Tour and admire the panorama of the abbey, the river and the surrounding area (photographers take note!).